ovimihai98/Online-website-resume/README.md

 - Created a Lambda function to use as API
 - Set permissions for Lambda function to access DynamoDB
 - Created a JS function to add viewer count on the frontend.

+## CICD Frontend

+I have used GitHub Actions to create a CICD Pipeline for the front end of the site using S3 Sync Github Action.